simonlast/node-persist/README.md

 console.log(storage.values()); //output: [{name: "Bruce Wayne"},{name: "Clark Kent"}]
 ```
 #### `values([callback])` -  [DEPRECATED] synchronous, but still returns array
-This function is synchronous, it does not need to accept a callback, so it's getting deprecated
+This function is synchronous, it does not need to accept a callback, so that signature is getting deprecated
 ```js
 // notice this callback does not accept an error as a 1st argument, to support backward compatibility
 // but will be removed on next minor release